 End poverty in all its forms everywhere

-While rates of extreme poverty have declined substantially, falling from 36% in 1990, the 2018 “Piecing Together the Poverty Puzzle” report from the Worldbank demonstrates the magnitude of the challenge of eradicating it.
-Over 1.9 billion people, or 26.2% of the world’s population, were living on less than $3.20 per day in 2015.
+While rates of extreme poverty have declined substantially, falling from 36% in 1990, the 2018 “Piecing Together the Poverty Puzzle” report from the World Bank demonstrates the magnitude of the challenge of eradicating it.
+In 2015, over 1.9 billion people, or 26.2% of the world’s population, were living on less than $3.20 per day.
 Close to 46% of the world’s population was living on less than $5.50 a day.

 The economic transformation of the Industrial Revolution led to a higher standard of living for most.
-People in rural areas living in abject poverty moved to cities in droves to find work in factories that were started by entrepreneurs and fueled by innovation.
-Over time, the quality of everyone’s lives improved.
+People from rural areas living in abject poverty moved to cities in droves to find work in factories that were started by entrepreneurs and fueled by innovation.
+Over time, the quality of everyone’s life improved.

 Can we replicate the success of Europe and North America in the 19th century, and more recently of China in the 20th century, with an entrepreneurial awakening for hundreds of millions stuck in extreme poverty?

 “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
 Microfinance a man who fishes and you lift him out of poverty.